stypr/clubhouse-py/README.md

 ## Clubhouse API for python

-For reference & education purposes only.
-Ships without any warranty.
+For reference and education purposes only.

+Note that the software comes without any kinds of warranty.

+This piece of code was originally developed for the sake of interoperability, but was never used.

-Currently, audio-related features (agora.io / pubnub) are not implemented.
+Currently, audio-related features (agora.io / pubnub) are not yet implemented.

 Please note that you may get a permanent ban for invalid API requests.
 Clubhouse's rate limit and security mechanisms are quite strict.